On Statistical Learning of Simplices: Unmixing Problem Revisited: Statistical Learning of Simplices: Method and Results

+where $\ge_{\gamma,\Bar{\lambda},\underline{\lambda}}$ means the inequality holds up to a factor that only depends on the mentioned parameters.
+Then, with probability at least $1-\zeta$ the minimizer of \eqref{eq:proposed}, denoted by $\mathcal{S}^*$, satisfies the inequality $\mathcal{D}_{\mathrm{TV}}\left(\mathbb{P}_{\mathcal{S}_T},\mathbb{P}_{\mathcal{S}^*}\right)\leq \epsilon$. \end{corl} Proof of Corollary \ref{corl:softML} is given in Appendix \ref{app:aux}.
+In Corollary \ref{corl:softML}, we show that for at least one class of differentiable functions $\ell$, the sample complexity for acquiring a reliable solution to \eqref{eq:proposed} has the same order with that of MLE in terms of parameter $\zeta$ and dimension $K$.
+However, the optimal dependence of sample complexity w.r.t. $\epsilon$, which is $\Tilde{O}\left(\epsilon^{-1}\right)$, has been deteriorated to $\Tilde{O}\left(\epsilon^{-2}\right)$.
+We conjecture that this sub-optimal dependence cannot be improved, since prior works on learning of other geometric shapes, such as hyper-cubes in \cite{frieze1996learning}, have also concluded that by relaxing the combinatoric and exponential-time algorithms the dependence on $\epsilon$ would be sacrificed.

-where $C\left(\gamma\right)$ is a constant that does not depend on $\epsilon$, $\zeta$ or $K$.
-Then, with probability at least $1-\zeta$ the minimizer of \eqref{eq:proposed}, denoted by $\mathcal{S}^*$, satisfies the inequality $\mathcal{D}_{\mathrm{TV}}\left(\mathbb{P}_{\mathcal{S}_T},\mathbb{P}_{\mathcal{S}^*}\right)\leq \epsilon$. \end{corl} Proof of Corollary \ref{corl:softML} is given in Appendix \ref{sec:appendix:ML}.
-By using the Soft-ML setting of Corollary \ref{corl:softML}, the optimization problem of Definition \ref{def:proposed} becomes differentiable w.r.t. $\boldsymbol{\Theta}$ almost everywhere and thus one can apply any heuristic continuous optimization tool, such as GD, to solve it.
-It should be noted that this result is not in contrast with the computational hardness of ML for two reasons: First, Corollary \ref{corl:softML} does not say anything about the convexity of \eqref{eq:RhatCRR}.
+By using the Soft-ML setting of Corollary \ref{corl:softML}, the optimization problem of Definition \ref{def:proposed} becomes differentiable w.r.t. $\boldsymbol{\Theta}$ almost everywhere and thus one can apply any heuristic continuous optimization tool, such as Gradient Descent (GD), to solve it.
+It should be noted that this result is not in contrast with the computational hardness of ML for two reasons: first, Corollary \ref{corl:softML} does not say anything about the convexity of \eqref{eq:RhatCRR}.
 Second, even if \eqref{eq:RhatCRR} happens to be convex with the above choice of $\ell\left(\cdot\right)$, we are still tackling a different problem compared to finding the {\it {smallest inclusive simplex}} which is what ML estimation attempts to do.

 A thorough convexity analysis of our method goes beyond the scope of this paper.
 As a result, we make no claims regarding the computational complexity of our continuous-relaxation in Definition \ref{def:proposed}.
-Instead, we derive an efficient scheme to compute the gradient of \eqref{eq:proposed} w.r.t. almost any vertex matrix $\boldsymbol{\Theta}$, and then show that a simple heuristic approach, such as Gradient-Descent (GD), can achieve a very good performance in practice.
+Instead, we derive an efficient scheme to compute the gradient of \eqref{eq:proposed} w.r.t. almost any vertex matrix $\boldsymbol{\Theta}$, and then show that a simple heuristic approach, such as GD, can achieve a very good performance in practice.